AysajanE/AysajanE/README.md

 - 👋 Hi, I’m @AysajanE
-- 👀 I’m interested in new machine learning and deep learning models for important pricing problems in fields such as retail, healthcare.
+- 👀 I’m interested in public blockchain, decentralized finance, new machine learning and deep learning models for important pricing problems in fields such as retail, healthcare.
-- 🌱 I’m currently learning Linear Dynamical Systems: https://see.stanford.edu/Course/EE263.
+- 🌱 I’m currently learning Ethereum blockchain protocols and Linear Dynamical Systems: https://see.stanford.edu/Course/EE263.
-- 💞️ I’m looking to collaborate on projects that apply Markov Decision Process (MDP) to practical problems.
+- 💞️ I’m looking to collaborate on projects related to public blockchains.
 - 📫 How to reach me: aysajan1986@gmail.com

 <!---